 Buying a car seat can make even a calm parent second-guess everything.
+NJ car seat laws add another layer on top of that, and most parents do not realize how much those rules shape which seat actually works.
 One seat has great reviews.
 Another came from a cousin and looks barely used.
 A third costs twice as much and promises features you are not sure you need.
-NJ car seat laws add another layer on top of all that, and most parents do not realize how much those rules shape which seat actually works until they start looking.

-Before you buy a new seat or put an older one back in the car, check fit, age, crash history, and where the seat falls under NJ car seat laws.
+Before you buy a new seat or put an older one back in the car, check fit, age, and crash history.
 Great reviews do not mean much if the seat is expired, recalled, or the wrong fit for your child.
+Most parents do not need the fanciest model.
+They need the one that fits the kid, fits the car, and does not turn every school run into a struggle.

 What Ratings Can and Cannot Tell You